-While mid-infrared imaging with 8m class telescopes is often considered "diffraction-limited", precise measurements of partially resolved objects are difficult due to changes in seeing between observing a target object and a point-spread function(PSF) calibrator (Monnier et al. 2009, ApJ, 700, 491).
+While mid-infrared imaging with 8 m class telescopes is often considered diffraction-limited, precise measurements of partially resolved objects are difficult due to changes in seeing between observing a target object and a point-spread function (PSF) calibrator (Monnier et al. 2009, ApJ, 700, 491).
 SAM observations are driven by programs that need "extreme" PSF stability in order to identify marginally resolved objects.
 A better contrast close to bright point sources can be obtained as the Airy rings in straight imaging can become a problem because they may show asymmetries and instabilities.
 SAM is more forgiving for the true PSF of the telescope than straight imaging.
-Performing SAM in the mid-IR when compared to the near-IR, thanks to the back-ground noise limited performance regime, throwing away photons in SAM is less of a problem in terms of loss of sensitivity compared to K-band.
+Thanks to the back-ground noise limited performance regime, throwing away photons due to the aperture masking is less of a problem in terms of loss of sensitivity in the mid-IR compared to near-IR.

 The VISIR filters are located in a pupil plane.
 Taking advantage of this geometry, two filters are equipped with a Sparse Aperture Mask (SAM).
-The filters are 10_5_SAM and 11_3_SAM.
+The filters are 10\5\SAM and 11\3\SAM.
 Hence only these two filters can be used in the SAM mode.
 There are seven sub-apertures yielding 21 non-redundant baselines.
 In normal operation, i.e. rotating VISIR to compensate for field rotation, the spiders of the telescope would rotate relative to the SAM-pattern and vignet the SAM pattern systematically.
 For that reason SAM can only be used in pupil tracking mode.
 As VISIR is a Cassegrain instrument this is equivalent to observing with a fixed parallactic angle and full field rotation.
 This angle cannot be chosen but is set by the template to keep the spiders in the obscured part of the pupil.